stefantaubert/mel-cepstral-distance/README.md

 A Python library for computing the Mel-Cepstral Distance (also known as Mel-Cepstral Distortion, MCD) between two inputs.
 This implementation is based on the method proposed by Robert F. Kubichek in [*Mel-Cepstral Distance Measure for Objective Speech Quality Assessment*](https://ieeexplore.ieee.org/document/407206).

 - Compute MCD between two inputs: audio files, amplitude spectrograms, mel spectrograms, or MFCCs.
+- Calculate an alignment penalty (PEN) as an additional metric to indicate the extent of alignment applied.
 - Remove pauses from audio files or feature representations (amplitude spectrograms, mel spectrograms, or MFCCs) using a threshold.
 - Align feature representations using either Dynamic Time Warping (DTW) or zero-padding.
-- Calculate an alignment penalty as an additional metric to indicate the extent of alignment applied.
+- Experimental results show a moderate negative correlation with naturalness (Spearman: –0.31) and a weak negative correlation with intelligibility (–0.24).
+For a detailed analysis of parameter configurations and their impact on correlation strength, see the [experiment report](https://github.com/stefantaubert/mel-cepstral-distance/blob/main/experiments/README.md).

 ## Getting Started